owen2345/easy_scraper/README.md

 ## TODO
 - parallel requests pics and removes the wrong downloads
 - Download files to a specific folder and improve auto clean up
+- Restore the ability to pass custom driver options, such as proxy settings

 ## License
 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).